Boxer Rebellion: Infighting among officials and commanders

 Reflecting this vacillation, some Chinese soldiers were quite liberally firing at foreigners under siege from its very onset.
 Cixi did not personally order imperial troops to conduct a siege, and on the contrary had ordered them to protect the foreigners in the legations.
 Prince Duan led the Boxers to loot his enemies within the imperial court and the foreigners, although imperial authorities expelled Boxers after they were let into the city and went on a looting rampage against both the foreign and the Qing imperial forces.
 Older Boxers were sent outside Beijing to halt the approaching foreign armies, while younger men were absorbed into the Muslim Gansu army.

 With conflicting allegiances and priorities motivating the various forces inside Beijing, the situation in the city became increasingly confused.
 The foreign legations continued to be surrounded by both Qing imperial and Gansu forces.
-While Dong Fuxiang's Gansu army, now swollen by the addition of the Boxers, wished to press the siege, Ronglu's imperial forces seem to have largely attempted to follow Empress Dowager Cixi's decree and protect the legations.
+While Dong's Gansu army, now swollen by the addition of the Boxers, wished to press the siege, Ronglu's imperial forces seem to have largely attempted to follow Cixi's decree and protect the legations.
 However, to satisfy the conservatives in the imperial court, Ronglu's men also fired on the legations and let off firecrackers to give the impression that they, too, were attacking the foreigners.
 Inside the legations and out of communication with the outside world, the foreigners simply fired on any targets that presented themselves, including messengers from the imperial court, civilians and besiegers of all persuasions.
 Dong Fuxiang was denied artillery held by Ronglu which stopped him from levelling the legations, and when he complained to Empress Dowager Cixi on 23 June, she dismissively said that "Your tail is becoming too heavy to wag."
-The Alliance discovered large amounts of unused Chinese Krupp artillery and shells after the siege was lifted.
+The Alliance discovered large amounts of unused Chinese Krupp guns and shells after the siege was lifted.

-The armistice, although occasionally broken, endured until 13 August when, with an allied army led by the British Alfred Gaselee approaching Beijing to relieve the siege, the Chinese launched their heaviest fusillade on the Legation Quarter.
-As the foreign army approached, Chinese forces melted away.